 Weiss Distribution Technique

-Should we all be using the Weiss Distribution Process again?
+Must we all be using the Weiss Distribution Process again?
 Is there a right way and a wrong way to execute it?

-The Weiss Distribution Process in action.
+The Weiss Distribution Recipe in action.

 The WDT is named for John Weiss, who developed the method back in 2005 as a way to compensate for grinders, especially smaller home grinders, that produced excessive clumps.
 The WDT became well-known among home baristas, and was written about extensively in the years since then.